Give yourself the best possible start.

 This is also a useful way to help you establish elements of your current lifestyle that you wish to continue, such as going to a gym, cinema or restaurants.
 Doing the activities that you are used to will help you to avoid feeling homesick.
 If you do find yourself feeling down or disappointed about the relocation, try to be realistic about the issues you are facing and don’t stay at home.
 Find places you enjoy and establish routines that will work for you.

 Learn about your new country

-It is perfectly natural to experience culture shock when you arrive, so it can be very beneficial to prepare yourself for those differences.
-You may think that some countries have similar cultures to your own, but that doesn’t mean you won’t feel the effects of culture shock.
+It is perfectly natural to experience culture shock when you arrive so it can be very beneficial to prepare yourself for those differences.
+You may think that some countries have similar cultures to the UK, but that doesn’t mean you won’t feel the effects of culture shock.
 No matter how alike the countries are, it can often help to take part in an intercultural training course to get a true understanding of the new culture.

 The more you know about your new surroundings the better placed you will be to connect with the locals and understand the way the country is governed.
 If you can, visiting your new location before you move will also help you to know what to expect.

 Explore every opportunity for employment

 Whether you’re relocating on your own or with your family, arranging a job from afar can be tricky, but don’t give up hope.